-(Matthew 7:27) "The rain fell, and the floods came, and the winds blew and slammed against that house; and it fell-and great was its fall."
+(Matthew 7:27) The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash."

 Anyone who reads these words of Jesus should recognize the importance He puts upon believers in Him building their house, their life, their future hopes on a good, solid foundation.
 The followers of Christ have no control over many of the storms of life and their timing that will come and beat upon them to destroy their faith, their confidence, and their hope in God.
 Some of these storms are from the world, the flesh, and the devil.
 Some storms can be avoided by obeying God and practicing Jesus' words.
 Those who practice Jesus' words in their daily lives are ready to overcome the violent storms of life by their prayers and their trust in God through them all.
 From obedient habits and experiences with God over a period of time, believers can have a proven understanding of God's faithfulness to them, which will give them greater assurance of God's love and care for them: that knowledge will help them persevere through the trials of life.